Fidelity® Intermediate Municipal Strategy

 How long will it take to invest my account?

-In general, under normal market conditions, it will take 60 to 905 days to construct a client's complete portfolio.
+In general, under normal market conditions, it will take 60 to 906 days to construct a client's complete portfolio.
+Each account is reviewed daily, yet it is normal to not see initial trades for the first few weeks.
 The investment team takes great effort in creating thoughtfully researched, personalized portfolios that are designed for each client’s financial goals.
 The investment team will carefully evaluate each bond selected in an effort to create a portfolio that is well-diversified across sectors and maturities.

 Can I add funds to my account?

 Yes, investors can add funds to their accounts.
-Funds will remain in cash until there is enough to buy additional bonds.6
+Funds will remain in cash until there is enough to buy additional bonds.7

 Can I withdraw funds from my account?